delton137/delton137.github.io/_posts/2017-09-17-DIY-drug-discovery-using-machine-learning-to-predict-solubility.md

 Another thing we observe is the large difference between the test and CV errors.
 The test error is for a particular train-test split, and appears to have high variance.
 The CV error is averaged over all test-train splits.
 The percentage error depends highly on whether one is working with a very soluble or insoluble molecule.
 For some applications the error profile of this model may be acceptable, in others it may be too crude.
 The error is definitely larger than a different application I applied this same code to, which was predicting decomposition energy.
 In that case I obtained average errors on the order of ~20% or less.

 # Addendum : solubility datasets
 It was requested that I include the solubility datasets.
-Here they are, along with the original papers:\\
+Here they are, along with the original papers:<br>

 [Delaney_paper.pdf](/assets/DIY_drug_discovery/Delaney_paper.pdf)<br>
 [delaney_solubility_data_1129_mols.csv](/assets/DIY_drug_discovery/delaney_solubility_data_1129_mols.csv)\\